Te Kete Ipurangi Navigation:

 Developing learning-focused relationships

-At the heart of assessment for learning is the idea, supported by evidence, that students who truly understand and are involved in their learning have accelerated rates of achievement.
+At the heart of assessment for learning is the notion, supported by evidence, that students who truly understand and are involved in their learning have accelerated rates of achievement.
 In order for students to have this participation in their learning, a genuine learning-focused relationship must exist in the classroom.

 A learning-focused relationship involves three key areas: